dlcastillop/final-countdown-js/README.md

 - `current`: the current value of the timer in the format "hh:mm:ss"
 - `isPaused`: a boolean value indicating whether the timer is currently paused or not
 - `isOver`: a boolean value indicating whether the timer is currently over or not
-- `hours`: a number indicating the current value of the hours on the timer
+- `currentHours`: a number indicating the current value of the hours on the timer
-- `minutes`: a number indicating the current value of the minutes on the timer
+- `currentMinutes`: a number indicating the current value of the minutes on the timer
-- `seconds`: a number indicating the current value of the seconds on the timer
+- `currentSeconds`: a number indicating the current value of the seconds on the timer
 - `elapsedSeconds`: a number indicating the seconds that have passed since the start of the timer
 - `remainingSeconds`: a number indicating the seconds that are left until the end of the timer
 - `elapsedTime`: the amount of time that has passed since the start of the timer in the format "hh:mm:ss"